teobresums/teobresums/README.md

 ## Developers

-Please contact us if you wish to be included in the list of developers.
+Please contact Sebastiano Bernuzzi and Alessandro Nagar if you wish to be included in the list of developers.

-A short description of the code can be found in `C/src/README.md`.
+A short description of the code can be found in [here](C/src/README.md).
 Please, take a moment to understand the data structures and how the parameters are managed.

-Since June 2018 the repository is managed (roughly) following the description [here](https://gist.github.com/digitaljhelms/4287848).
+Since June 2018 the repository is managed (roughly) following a master/stable wotrkflow, see e.g. the description [here](https://gist.github.com/digitaljhelms/4287848) and [here](https://fle.github.io/an-efficient-git-workflow-for-midlong-term-projects.html).

 If you want to start a new branch or a new development make sure to